 Tiberias Promenade (Yigal Alon Promenade):

-At the northern-most entrance/exit from the promenade there are exhibits in stone and illustrated tiles on the walkway demonstrating the work of the Masoretes who in the 8th to 10th centuries CE finalized a system for the pronunciation of the vowels of the Hebrew language.
-Written Hebrew uses only consonants, and how to pronounce the vowels in the Bible was known only by tradition.
+At the northern-most entrance/exit from the promenade there are exhibits in stone and illustrated tiles on the walkway demonstrating the work of the Masoretes, who in the 8th to 10th centuries CE finalized a system for the pronunciation of the vowels of the Hebrew language.
+Written Hebrew has only consonants, and prior to this pronunciation of vowels in the Bible was known only by tradition.
+There are public restrooms at the far end of this path and also on the access path at the other end of the promenade.

 The Court of the Jews and the Etz Haim Abulafia Synagogue:

 There are also Hasidic synagogues in the square.
-The Karlin-Stolin Synagogue and Beit Midrash was originally built in 1786 by Hasidism who immigrated from Lithuania, but was destroyed in the earthquake of 1837.
+The Karlin-Stolin Synagogue and Beit Midrash located at the far end of the courtyard was built in 1786 by Hasidism who immigrated from Lithuania, but it was destroyed in the earthquake of 1837.
 A new synagogue and study hall was built on the site by Karlin-Stolin Hasidim who immigrated here in the mid-19th century.
-It is now used by Breslov Hasidim, also as their study hall.
-It is a busy place.
+It is now used by Breslov Hasidim as their study hall.
+The Old Synagogue on the right side of the courtyard as you enter is used by Habad.
+It was formerly the Boyan Synagogue and dates from the time that Boyan Hasidim came to Tiberias in the early 19th century.
+It was destroyed in the earthquake of 1837 and restored by Habad.

 Tiberias Tourist Information: